What is Dropshipping and How Does It All Work in 2025?

 Suppliers selling products they are not allowed to – licensed products or products that are only illegal in certain countries.

-There are other high-profile cases like this that may have caused damage to the reputation of dropshipping.
-However, as more established, traditional retailers such as Foot Locker and Nordstrom give their stamp of approval and engage in dropshipping, the industry is becoming professionalised.
+Several high-profile cases like this may have caused damage to the dropshipping model.
+However, as more trusted retailers such as Foot Locker and Nordstrom give their stamp of approval and engage in dropshipping, we’re starting to see better business practices trickle down into online retailers using dropshipping at a smaller scale.

 Shipping delays